DynamoDS/Dynamo/README.md

 - Better handling of localized handling of comma and period decimal delimiters
 - Nodes using selection remember associations after save and reopen
 - List not first input is now index0
+- Fixed Build Sequence node crash

 New
+- Combined installer for Revit 2013, 2014, and Vasari Beta 2 and 3
 - Better background contrast with node wires and other visibility improvements
 - Improved handling of lists by many nodes
 - Dyn file load time improvements